axionaxprotocol/axionax-core/README.md

 📖 **[Python API Docs](./docs/PYTHON_API.md)** | 📖 **[TypeScript SDK Docs](./sdk/README.md)**

+## Legacy Go Implementation

+The previous Go implementation (v1.5) and its related documentation have been moved to the `legacy/go-v1.5` directory for archival purposes.
+New development should focus on the Rust/Python/TypeScript architecture.

 ## 📊 Tokenomics

 - **Total Supply**: 1,000,000,000,000 AXX (1 Trillion, fixed cap)